God-Forever/wordle/README.md

 - **Load the share link**

   Directly visit the link obtained by clicking on **Share** or **Copy Link** will start a game with an answer depends on the link.
-Also, you can press `Ctrl+V` to load the share link without reload the page.
+Also, you can press `Ctrl+V` or click **Paste** to load the share link without reload the page.

 - **Annotation**

   You can mark by colors on the virtual keyboard by right clicking (Or long press on the mobile devices).
 You can also annotate on the submitted tiles if the **Hard Mode** is on.

+- **PWA (Progressive Web App)**

+  The online version of our game support PWA, which means you can install the webpage as a application on your device.

 ---